Table of Contents

 1 RU / Single Server Colocation

 1 RU colocation is perfect for customers needing only a single server.
 A small edge computing deployment or a web server hosting application is a good use case for a 1 RU colocation deployment.
+1 RU colocation pricing starts at around $99, but varies based on market, power, and connectivity needs.

 2 RU Colocation

 2 RU colocation provides enough space for a server and a network appliance, or two servers.
 A 2 RU footprint might be appropriate for a slightly more dense edge computing deployment.
+You can expect to pay $200 per month or more for 2 RU colocation.

 4 RU Colocation

 4 RU colocation accommodates multiple servers plus redundant network devices like firewalls or switches.
 A 4 RU footprint might be appropriate for an edge computing deployment or a small disaster recovery site.
+4 RU colocation starts at around $295 per month.

 1/4 Rack Colocation

 1/4 Rack colocation is also called a quarter cabinet or quarter cab.
 A quarter cabinet provides roughly 10 RU of space.
 A quarter cabinet could meet the needs of a startup or a company with modest data center space requirements.
+You can find 1/4 rack colocation solutions for around $400 per month.

 1/3 Rack Colocation